bostick/bostick/README.md

 ### Hi there 👋

-I am a software developer for Wolfram Research and mobile game designer with 15+ years of professional, academic, and volunteer service.
+I am a software developer for Wolfram and mobile designer with 15+ years of professional, academic, and volunteer service.

 I created and work on the CodeTools suite of software for Wolfram Language:
 * [Parser for WL](https://github.com/WolframResearch/codeparser)